johnwcowan/r7rs-work/R7RSSmallErrata.md

 31\.
 In section 1.1, the sentence "Each use of a variable is associated with a lexically apparent binding of that variable" appears.
 However, this is only true after macroexpansion, as the binding may be hidden in a user-written macro.
 Prefix the sentence with "After macros are expanded".

 32\.
 In the third paragraph of the definition of `null-environment`, the reference to `scheme-report-environment` should be to `null-environment`, and is changed accordingly.

+33\.
+In Section 4.3.3 (Signaling errors in macro transformers) the example `simple-let` macro does not do what it appears to do: it will only trigger the syntax-error if the incorrect binding form is the last binding form in the list.